kvalle/diy-lang/README.md

 - A proper type system
 - Error handling
 - Good performance
-- And much more
+- And much, much more

-### Setup

-To get up and running, make sure you have installed [Python](http://www.python.org/) and [Pip](https://pypi.python.org/pypi/pip).
-Then install the requirements:

-    pip install -r requirements.txt

-If your are familiar with [virtualenv](http://www.virtualenv.org/en/latest/) you might want to do this in a separate pyenv.

 ### Goal